 Increasingly, researchers are finding that rheumatoid arthritis patients may develop other chronic conditions alongside their rheumatoid arthritis symptoms.
 Some of these conditions precede rheumatoid arthritis symptoms while some develop afterward.
 Some of these other conditions may include:

 Rheumatoid arthritis, especially in seronegative patients is often confused with osteoarthritis, which is caused by joint wear and tear as opposed to an autoimmune disease.

-The ambiguity surrounding which patients develop symptoms and how severe they are leads researchers to believe that there are many types of rheumatoid arthritis.
+The ambiguity surrounding which patients develop symptoms and the variation in the severity of those symptoms, has led researchers to believe that there are many types of rheumatoid arthritis.
 It has become increasingly difficult for physicians to diagnose a clear type of rheumatoid arthritis especially when it’s combined with other autoimmune symptoms like eye dryness or skin rashes.